ZarnackGroup/racoon_clip/docs/methods_description.rst

 Demultiplexing, UMI & Adapter trimming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Demultiplexing and 3’ adapters adapter trimming are performed with FLEXBAR (version 3.5.0).
+FLEXBAR also handles UMIs and trimms barcodes.

+If demulitplexing is turned on, this is done with the FLEXBAR parameters xx.

-3’ adapters (Illumina Universal Adapter, Illumina Multiplexing Adapter, and eCLIP adapters 1-20) were trimmed with FLEXBAR (version 3.5.0) 53 using two cycles (--adapter-trim-end RIGHT --adapter-error-rate 0.1 --adapter-min-overlap 1 --adapter-cycles 2).
-At the same time, UMIs were trimmed from the 5’ end of the reads and stored in the read names (--umi-tags --barcode-trim-end LTAIL).
-Reads that were shorter than 15 nt after trimming were discarded (--min-read-length 15).
+3’ adapters adapters are trimmed using FLEXBAR options (`--adapter-trim-end RIGHT --adapter-error-rate 0.1 --adapter-min-overlap 1 --adapter-cycles <as specified>`` by default, but adapter trimming can also be turned off.

+At the same time, UMIs (and barcodes, if present) are trimmed from the 5’ end of the reads and stored in the read names (``--umi-tags --barcode-trim-end LTAIL``).
+Reads that are shorter than 15 nt after trimming are discarded (--min-read-length 15).

 Genome alignment
 ^^^^^^^^^^^^^^^^